Filip Hrgović: Amateur career

-AIBA
+World championships

 Hrgović participated in the 2010 AIBA Youth World Boxing Championships, held in Baku, Azerbaijan.
 He beat Jozsef Zsigmund in the first round, Fargan Omarov in the quarterfinals and Joseph Parker in the semifinals to earn a place in the tournament finals, where he faced Tony Yoka.
 It was the first of three future meetings in amateur competitions.
 He beat Yoka by points to win the gold medal.
-Hrgović earned a 10 000 kuna payout from the Croatian Boxing Federation for this victory.
+Hrgović earned a 10,000 kuna payout from the Croatian Boxing Federation for this victory.

 In April 2012, Hrgović took part in the European Olympic Qualification tournament, competing in the super heavyweight category.
 Despite scoring stoppage victories over Nikita Maculevics and Kaspar Vaha in the preliminary rounds, he would lose by decision to Magomed Omarov in the quarterfinals.

 Hrgović took part in the 2013 AIBA World Boxing Championships as well.
 He beat Guangming Gu by stoppage and Mirzohidjon Abdullaev by decision in the preliminary rounds, to earn a place in the quarterfinals.
 He lost his quarterfinals bout to Roberto Cammarelle by decision.

-Hrgović was the man credited for the cancellation of the David Haye vs Tyson Fury fight in 2013, after he cut Haye in a sparring session.
+Hrgović was the man credited for the cancellation of the David Haye vs. Tyson Fury fight in 2013, after he cut Haye in a sparring session.
 He was also Kubrat Pulev's sparring partner for his fight against Wladimir Klitschko in 2014.

-European competitions
+European championships

 In May 2014, Hrgović fought in the Croatian National Boxing Championship.
 He won the gold medal by beating Pero Konsuo in the quarterfinal, Josip Granic in the semifinal and Ivan Andrasic in the finals.
 Hrgović likewise won the 2015 iteration of the tournament as well.

 Hrgović qualified for the 2015 European Amateur Boxing Championships.
 Victories over Dean Gardiner, Mikheil Bakhtidze and Mihai Nistor earned Hrgović a place in the finals, where he was to fight Florian Schulz.
 It was the first time in eleven year that a Croatian boxer qualified for the finals of the European Amateur Boxing Championships.
 He won the tournament with a unanimous decision win against Schulz.

 He was named March Boxer of the Month in 2015 by AIBA.

-2016 Olympic games
+Olympic games

 The last amateur competition Hrgović competed in was the 2016 Summer Olympics.
 After beating Ali Eren Demirezen by unanimous decision, Hrgović was scheduled to fight Lenier Pero in the quarterfinals.
 He beat Pero by TKO.
 He advanced to the semifinals, where he fought a rubber match with Tony Yoka.
 Yoka won the fight by a tight split decision, bringing Hrgović's overall score against him to 1–2 in amateur competitions.
 Despite this loss, Hrgović won a bronze medal.

 After Olympics, he was awarded Order of Danica Hrvatska with face of Franjo Bučar by President of Croatia, Kolinda Grabar-Kitarović, for extraordinary sports success and winning a medal at Olympics, also for promotion of sports and the reputation of the Croatia in the world.